The Ultimate Guide to Employer Appends for Fundraisers

 How Employer Appends Work for Fundraisers

 The employer appends process is simple.
-After locating a data appending service (we’ll cover what to look for below), you’ll want to collect as much existing data about your donors as possible.
+After locating a data appending service (we’ll cover what to look for below), you’ll want to collect as much data about your donors as possible.
 This should include:

 • Name